 We focus our efforts in the areas of natural resource management, food security, energy independence and economic development because we believe that success in these areas stimulates widespread positive change across our communities and region.

 SSP creates the environment where partnership and effective collaboration thrives.
 Our partners represent diverse perspectives and bring together a wide-variety of insights and resources.
 As partners, we commit to regular communication and on-the-ground visits.

 The wants, needs and priorities of our Alaskan communities stand at the core of our work.
 Our partners offer support, insight, resources and best-practices for tackling community-identified challenges.
 Currently, we work in Yakutat, Kake, Kasaan, Hydaburg, Hoonah, Klawock and Sitka.

 The Latest and Greatest: Updates from the FieldOur partners are working tirelessly on sustainable development in rural communities across Southeast Alaska.
 Follow along and join the movement.

 If you give a classroom a bag of carrots, they will eat for a day.
 Teach a class how to garden and they can eat for a lifetime!
-The Traveling Greenhouse is about sharing knowledge and food production skills between schools across the region.
+Moby, the Mobile Greenhouse is about sharing knowledge and food production skills between schools and communities across the region.

-The greenhouse is currently in Kake for the 2016 growing season where the city, tribe and SEARHC are working with students to grow, sell, and share produce from the greenhouse and new school greenhouse.
+The greenhouse spent the 2016 growing season in Kake where the Organized Village of Kake, SEARHC, and the school worked with students to grow, sell, and share produce from the greenhouse and new school garden.